 Right to Co-Opt

 The Board may co-opt any person with appropriate experience or expertise to assist the Board in respect of such matters and on such terms as the Board thinks fit.
-Any person so co-opted shall not be a Director, and shall not exercise the rights of a Director, but shall act in an advisory role only.
+Any person so co-opted shall not be a Director, and shall not exercise the rights of a Director, and shall act in an advisory role only.

 Appointment of Delegate